Mantle of the expert

 Mantle of the Expert is an education approach that uses imaginary contexts to generate purposeful and engaging activities for learning.
-Within the fiction the students are cast as a team of experts working for a client on a commission.
-The commission is designed by the teacher to generate tasks and activities that fulfil the requirements of the client as well as create opportunities for students to study wide areas of the curriculum.
-For example, a class of students are cast (within the fiction) as a team of archaeologists excavating an Egyptian tomb for the Cairo Museum.
-To complete the commission they research ancient Egyptian history – learning about tombs, artefacts, and rituals – and in the process study history, geography, art, design and other subjects, as well as develop their skills in reading, writing, problem solving, and inquiry.
-Mantle of the Expert is not designed to teach the entire curriculum, all the time, but is rather an approach to be used selectively by the teacher along with a range of other methods.
+Within this fictional framework, students are cast as a team of experts working for a client on a commission.
+The commission is designed by the teacher to generate tasks and activities that meet the client's requirements and provide opportunities for students to explore various curriculum areas.
+For instance, a class might be cast as archaeologists excavating an Egyptian tomb for the Cairo Museum.
+To complete the commission, they would research ancient Egyptian history, covering topics such as tombs, artifacts, and rituals.
+This approach enables the study of history, geography, art, design, and other subjects, while also developing skills in reading, writing, problem-solving, and inquiry.
+Mantle of the Expert is intended to be used selectively alongside other teaching methods.

+Development

-Mantle of the Expert was developed by Dorothy Heathcote at Newcastle University in the 1970s and '80s.
-An internationally renowned authority on drama for learning, Heathcote's aim was to provide non-drama specialists with an approach that would support them in using drama across the curriculum.
-Heathcote believed drama was an underused approach outside drama studios and could be used as a powerful medium for learning across the curriculum.
+Dorothy Heathcote developed Mantle of the Expert at Newcastle University during the 1970s and 1980s.
+Heathcote, an internationally renowned authority on drama for learning, aimed to provide non-drama specialists with an approach that supported the use of drama across the curriculum.
+She believed drama was underused outside drama studios and could serve as a powerful medium for learning across various subjects..